Generic identification of binary-valued hidden Markov processes: Dimension

 \begin{proof} Theorems 3.1 and 3.2 in \cite{Baras92} prove this for stationary processes.
 Our proof consists in observing that the stationarity assumption in \cite{Baras92} is not used.
 Moreover, it is straightforward to replace real values by complex values. \end{proof}

-\begin{Rem} \cite{Allman09} provide alternative arguments to prove identifiability of stationary HMPs which, while one needs stationarity in \cite{Allman09}, can be easily extended to non-stationary HMPs and also to complex values.
-Note that \cite{Allman09} particularly focus on generic identifiability of HMPs from their distributions over strings of length $n<2d-1$ for alphabets $|\S|>2$.
-As they do not explicitly name the generic subsets, application of results from \cite{Baras92} is more convenient here. \end{Rem}
+\begin{Rem} \cite{Allman09} provide alternative arguments to prove identifiability of stationary HMPs.
+Although formulated only for stationary HMPs in \cite{Allman09}, the arguments can be easily extended to non-stationary HMPs and also to complex values. \cite{Allman09} particularly focus on generic identifiability of HMPs from their distributions over strings of length $n<2d-1$ for alphabets $|\S|>2$.
+As they do not explicitly name the generic subsets, application of results from the earlier \cite{Baras92} yields a more convenient treatment here. \end{Rem}